YousraRaed/dyne/README.md

 - **hydrationMetaReducer**: Rehydrates the state from `localStorage` on application initialization.
 - **localStorageSyncReducer**: Saves the state to `localStorage` on state changes.

+## Responsive Design

+The application is designed to be responsive, ensuring a seamless experience across various devices and screen sizes.
+This is achieved through:

+- **SCSS Flexbox and Grid**: Utilized for creating flexible and adaptive layouts.
+- **Media Queries**: Applied to adjust styles based on device characteristics, such as width, height, and orientation.
+- **Angular Material**: Components from Angular Material are used to provide a consistent and responsive user interface.